-23. Statement of Comprehensive Income Deficit
+23. Statement of Comprehensive Income Surplus

-This year's surplus of £5.862 million has arisen as a result of the revaluation of the LGPS past service deficit liability.
-This combined with the prior year's results and the £9.079 million actuarial gain on the pension scheme has led to the Association recognising a surplus on its general reserves of £23,903 million.
-The pension liability of £15.559 million will only crystallise when all employees exit the pension scheme.
-The funding of major repairs both now and in the future is covered by existing loan facilities' amounting to £105 million, of which £71.5 million has been drawn by the year-end.
+This Year's surplus of £18.266 million has arisen because of the revaluation of the LGPS past service deficit liability.
+This combined with the prior Year's results and the £19.216 million actuarial gain on the pension scheme has led to the Association recognising a surplus on its general reserves of £18.266 million.
+The pen ion asset of £8.229 million has not been recognised in line with FRS102, instead the Association has recognised a pension asset of £2.029 million, as measured under IFRIC 14.

+The funding of major repairs both now and in the future is covered by existing loan facilities' amounting to $\pm 105$ million, of which $\pm 67.5$ million has been drawn by the year-end.

 The Board has a reasonable expectation that Tai Calon has adequate resources to continue operations for the foreseeable future.
-The Board has approved a 30-year business plan which shows annual surpluses on the Statement of Comprehensive Income from 2026/27.
+The Boa d has approved a 30-year business plan which shows annual surpluses on the Statement of Comprehensive Income from 2026/27.
 The deficits in the general reserve are due to significant investment required to the housing stock to meet WHQS, which is funded by a £105 million funding facility from Barclays and Royal Bank of Scotland.
-Since the transfer Tai Calon has outperformed the approved business plan and borrowed nearly £15 million less than originally planned, for these reasons, the going concern basis has been adopted for these financial statements.
+Since t e transfer Tai Calon has outperformed the approved business plan and borrowed nearly £15 million less than originally planned, for these reasons, the going concern basis has been adopted for these financial statements.